2i2i/whitepaper/Notes.md

 <br></br>
 ## all markets
-Maybe this can be made into a formal statement thanks to us defining **currency** as generally as possible.
+I think this statement can be made formally thanks to us defining **currency** as generally as possible.

 <br></br>
 ## all trade is sequential